 Puerto La Cruz has four important marinas and countless docks in the surrounding islands.
 It is possible to organize a schedule that includes one or more cruises to the islands and keys that belong to the Mochima National Park, a tour around the most interesting places in Barcelona, and a visit to one of the many farms near Puerto La Cruz.
 Enjoy each night discovering the night life that the restaurants and bars of the Paseo Colón have to offer.
 Mochima National Park is the group of islands seen from the coast and the surrounding waters were declared as a National Park in 1973, under the name of Bahía de Mochima (Mochima Bay).
-In this place, it is possible to enjoy all the wonders offered by its many islands and islets, the pleasures of white sand and blue sea, and experience close encounters of any king with nature.
+During your yacht charter from Puerto la Cruz, it will be possible to enjoy all the wonders offered by its many islands and islets, the pleasures of white sand and blue sea, and experience close encounters of any king with nature.

 Located at 80 NM west from Grenada and 45 NM east of Margarita this mostly uninhabited island have been for centuries, long isolated from significant human impact.
 The underwater at the collision point of warm and cold currents from the sea and from the amazonia, create a perfect feeding ground for fish.
 There, 160 or so fishermen, all part of the same extended family, allowing no one else to fish their waters.
 They chase off disruptive yachters and are determined to preserve their traditional way of live.
 If you are looking for tropical beauty, totally Caribbean, nature with its own personality… Then plan to stay several days in this paradise!